Alessandrob99/AP_Project/README.md

 ## How to run the software
-1. First of all, clone the git repository in order to obtain all needed files.
+1. First of all, clone the git repository in order to obtain all files needed.

 ```
 git clone https://github.com/Alessandrob99/AP_Project